Every birth holds the power to shape not just a life, but a lifetime.

 (2014 – 2017)

-Read the report (in Hebrew) here
+Read the report (in Hebrew) here.

-Report submitted to the UN
+Report Submitted to the UN

-In May 2019, the UN Special Rapporteur on Violence Against Women, Dr. Dubravka Simonovic, issued a call for submissions in order to collect information from countries, organizations and researchers worldwide about the phenomenon of obstetric violence.
+In May 2019, the UN Special Rapporteur on Violence Against Women, Dr. Dubravka Simonovic, issued a call for submissions in order to collect information from countries, organizations, and researchers worldwide about the phenomenon of obstetric violence.

 As early as 2015, the UN published an official statement acknowledging this phenomenon, using the term ‘disrespect and abuse during childbirth’.
-Five years later, the term ‘violence’ was used, and it was mentioned that the submitted reports would serve as a basis for a comprehensive report that will be presented by Dr. Simonovic at the 74th session of the UN General Assembly.
+Five years later, the term ‘violence’ was used, and it was mentioned that the submitted reports would serve as a basis for a comprehensive report that would be presented by Dr. Simonovic at the 74th session of the UN General Assembly.

-In the report that we submitted in response, we referred to background data in the medical system regarding childbirth and reproductive healthcare, data regarding interventions and lack of transparency, initial data from testimonials that has reached our Helpline for the Birthing Woman, initial data taken from the survey conducted with the Keren Briah organization about women’s preferences in birth, data about ‘zero separation’ between mothers and newborns, postpartum depression and postpartum PTSD in Israel, the working conditions of the medical staff, secondary trauma, information regarding the Patient Rights Act-1996, the absence of the phenomenon of obstetric violence from public discourse, the limitations of existing rights enforcement mechanisms, barriers to filing complaints, and finally, operative recommendations.
+initial data from testimonials that has reached our Helpline for the Birthing Woman, initial data taken from the survey conducted with the Keren Briah organization about women’s preferences in birth, data about ‘zero separation’ between mothers and newborns, postpartum depression and postpartum PTSD in Israel, the working conditions of the medical staff, secondary trauma, information regarding the Patient Rights Act-1996, the absence of the phenomenon of obstetric violence from public discourse, the limitations of existing rights enforcement mechanisms, barriers to filing complaints, and, finally, operative recommendations.

-Read our report to the UN here
+Read our report to the UN here.

 Our Supreme Court Appeal and Win –